 You can of course also take the charging unit for your electric toothbrush with you.
 Since you will not need it during the flight, if you are taking a checked bag, then you may as well pack it in there.
 If not, it can go in your cabin bag.

 Although electric toothbrushes are ok, many other items that contain a rechargeable battery can potentially present a problem at airport security.
 To find out more you may wish to read – Can you take lithium batteries on a plane?

-Can you take an electric toothbrush in checked luggage?
+Can you pack an electric toothbrush in checked luggage?

 If you do not want to use your electric toothbrush on a plane during the flight, perhaps because it is just short-haul, then you can go ahead and pack it in your suitcase and check it in to go into the aircraft’s hold.

 In the unlikely event that your toothbrush uses a removable lithium battery then you can only put the toothbrush in your checked bag if the battery is inserted into the unit.
 The battery cannot travel separately in checked bags and neither can spare batteries.